David Young (poet)

 David Pollock Young (December 14, 1936 – May 3, 2025) was an American poet, translator, editor, literary critic and academic.
 His work includes 11 volumes of poetry, translations from Italian, Chinese, German, Czech, Dutch, and Spanish, critical work on Shakespeare, Yeats, and modernist poets, and landmark anthologies of prose poetry and magical realism.
 He co-founded and edited the magazine FIELD: Contemporary Poetry and Poetics for its 50 years of publication.
 Young was Longman Professor Emeritus of English at Oberlin College, and was the recipient of awards including NEA and Guggenheim fellowships.

 Early life

 Young was born on December 14, 1936, in Davenport, Iowa, and grew up in Minneapolis and Omaha, where he graduated from Central High School in 1954.
-He received his BA from Carleton College in 1958 and his MA (1961) and Ph.D.
-(1965) from Yale University.
+He completed a BA at Carleton College (1958), and an MA (1961) and PhD (1965) at Yale University.